solana-foundation/developer-content/content/guides/faucets/airdrop-development-sol.md

 ### Using the Solana CLI

-Specify your Cluster to be your RPC Providers URL.
+Specify your [Cluster](https://docs.solana.com/clusters) to be your RPC provider's URL.

 `solana config set --url <your RPC url>`